juancrespin/tfm-iabd/README.md

 [↑ To the section](#design)

 1. Node-RED sniffs the data and sends them to
-1. Kafka, which itself distributes it to
 1. Spark for them to be transformed and stored in
 1. MongoDB to be later retrieved with
 1. Google Colab/Python
 1. To be trained with Spark saving the predictions in
 1. MongoDB so they can be accessed from
-1. PowerBI/Tableau and display them in
+1. PowerBI/Tableau and display them
-1. Azure Web Service with a simple Front with an even simpler interaction

 ### Data Structure
 [↑ To the section](#design)